simrit1/google_scholar_crawler/README.md

    ```

-6. Authors crawled data is stored in the configured path, for each author there will be new file stored.
+6. Authors crawled data is stored in the configured path, for each author there will be new file stored and a combined file is written as **combined_authors.csv** for authors extration.

 ## Plans for the next releases:
 - [ ] Creation of visualization module